arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 The board performs a clean shutdown of the Debian system but automatically restarts shortly after.
 This behavior is built into the board's power management system.

-To safely power down your UNO Q for extended storage or when carrying the board, you need to use a proper command that safely shuts down the board and keeps it powered off:
+To safely power down your UNO Q for extended storage or when carrying the board, you need to use a proper command that safely shuts down the board and keeps it in halted state:

 ```bash
 sudo halt